 k) Electronic Devices may be used by participants during the Derby.
 Electronic devices may be used as of 8:30 a.m. for the determination of depth in selecting a hole, as well to assist in fishing throughout the derby.

 l) Participants are restricted to the use of one fishing line per hole per entry ticket and may occupy or reserve only as many holes as that Participant has purchased tickets (maximum of 2).
 Only Participants with entry tickets may angle and may not have any other person angle on their behalf at any time during the Derby.

-n) Portable tents, portable structures, wind breaks, and barriers may be used by participants.
+n) Portable tents, portable structures, windbreaks, and barriers may be used by participants.
 No tent or other enclosed structure shall be erected before the 10:30 a.m. start of the derby.
-Structures must be placed over exiting holes and no additional holes will be allowed to accommodate portable tents or structures.
+Structures must be placed over existing holes and no additional holes will be allowed to accommodate portable tents or structures.
 Derby officials reserve the right to open and inspect inside any structure at any time.